 Every Labour MP elected on pledge to secure borders, Reed says amid backlash

-Some Labour backbenchers have publicly condemned plans to overhaul the asylum system.
+Some Labour figures have publicly condemned plans to overhaul the asylum system.

-“Every single” Labour MP was elected on a manifesto commitment to secure the UK’s borders, a Cabinet minister has said as he defended the Government’s asylum reforms amid a backlash from within the party.
+“Every single” Labour MP was elected on a manifesto commitment to secure the UK’s borders, a Cabinet minister has said as he defended the Government’s asylum reforms amid a backlash.

 Steve Reed said he was “absolutely” proud to be part of Sir Keir Starmer’s administration bringing in the package aimed at deterring migrants from seeking asylum in the UK and making it easier to remove people with no right to be in the country.

-But the plans announced by Home Secretary Shabana Mahmood have faced public condemnation from some Labour backbenchers, who said they echoed the rhetoric of Nigel Farage’s Reform UK.
+But the plans announced by Home Secretary Shabana Mahmood have faced public condemnation from some Labour figures, including a peer who fled to Britain as a child refugee.

+Lord Alf Dubs said it was a “shabby thing” that Ms Mahmood was using “children as a weapon”.

 Communities Secretary Mr Reed defended a controversial element of the proposals that could see the deportation of families, including children, who have been denied asylum in the UK and refused payments to return to their home countries.